 We are sad to announce the death of our clerk, John Dean in July.
 Helen Rook has been appointed as locum clerk until a permanent clerk is appointed.
-PLEASE NOTE, THERE HAS BEEN A CHANGE OF MEETING DATES.
-The October meeting will now be on Wed 14th and the November meeting on Wed 11th.

 Welcome to the website of Colney Heath Parish Council.

 Our council is made up of 9 members covering Highfield, Hill End and Colney Heath wards.
 Details of your councillors can be viewed here.
 We currently have one vacancy for a ward member to represent Colney Heath Ward.
 Please contact the Clerk for more details if you wish to become a co-opted member.

 The parish of Colney Heath embraces a wide area of the district of St Albans and you can view a map of the parish boundary here.